kcrary/istari/docs/tactics.md

   + `substStrictRaw /[hyp x]/`

     As `substStrict` but does not invoke the typechecker.

+  + `substAll`

+    Carry out all available substitutions, using `subst`.
+Prefers left-to-right when either direction is possible.

 The substitution tactics above first attempt to use a substitution